 The library doesn’t have all of the bells and whistles that FusionCharts has.
 For example, the charts are rendered using HTML Canvas, so there is no interactivity available.

-Not many tools can boast being used by 61 out of the world’s 100 biggest companies.
+Not many big data visualization tools can boast being used by 61 out of the world’s 100 biggest companies.
 HighCharts offers more interactivity than Chart.js and is more mobile-friendly too.

 It’s free for non-commercial use, and deployment licenses start at $390.

-Whichever tool you choose, you’ll need to make sure you know how to get the most out of it.
+Whichever you choose from big data visualization tools, you’ll need to make sure you know how to get the most out of it.
 You can either learn yourself or find a team that has the experience and knows how to visualize big data in an effective way.